Pprime1/csasm/README.md

   - [ ] jitter?
   - [ ] does it work with multiple games?
   - [ ] check that no reward if not occupying a circle
+  - [ ] Table player_count is not updating after a player leaves (ie: 2 back down to 1)
+  - [ ] review console.logs to ensure it's useful and not overly communicative
 - [x] document/diagram of code flow
 - [x] can Heroku auto-restart the dyno on application crash?
    - it does usually. https://devcenter.heroku.com/articles/dynos
    - only usecase it doesn't is a crashed build (eg: attemnpt to build whilst a player still active)
 - [ ] do I care? https://stackoverflow.com/questions/47581575/only-request-geolocation-information-in-response-to-a-user-gesture/49406009#49406009
 - [ ] how to have a development environment that is seperate from the production environment
-- [ ] Can I track down all the todo's from earlier branches and store them in a seperate file perhaps?
+- [x] track down all the todo's from earlier branches and store them in a seperate file perhaps?
 There is a bit of a history of development emerging here
+    - [ ] make them to-dones only

 # Key files